larmog/larmog.github.io/content/post/ELK_cluster_on_Kubernetes-On-ARM_Part_1.md

 draft = false
 title = "ELK cluster on Kubernetes-On-ARM - Part 1"
-tags = [ "Development", "Docker", "Kubernetes", "Raspberry PI", "Elasticsearch", "Logstash", "Kibana", "ARM"] categories = [ "Development", "Kubernetes", "Docker" ]
+tags = [ "Development", "Docker", "Kubernetes", "Raspberry PI", "Elasticsearch", "Logstash", "Kibana", "ARM"] categories = [ "Development", "Kubernetes", "Docker", "ARM", "Raspberry PI" ]
 +++

 One of the most important parts of running a cluster is to gain knowledge of